Nukebyt/Nukebyt/README.md

-- 👋 Hi, I’m @Nukebyt
+- 👋 Hi, I’m @Nukebyt, I'm an Electronics engineer.
-- 👀 I’m interested in py, js, blockchain, crypto native games
+- 👀 I’m interested in ASIC design, Circuit design, Solar Electric Vehicles and Autonomous Systems.
-- 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on crypto native games
+- 💞️ I’m looking to collaborate on VLSI Design Projects
-- 📫 How to reach me nukebyt05@gmail.com
+- 📫 How to reach me priyanuj.bx5@gmail.com

 <!---
 Nukebyt/Nukebyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.